earthly/website/blog/_posts/2023-03-05-pymongo-advanced.md

 ~~~

 However, one of the disadvantages of this pattern is that it can take up more disk space.
 It can also be difficult to update the information of the authors if this information is embedded in multiple documents.

-2. Reference pattern: In this pattern, instead of embedding the `author` information within the `book` document, you will store a reference to the `author` document in the `book` document.
+2. **Reference pattern**: In this pattern, instead of embedding the `author` information within the `book` document, you will store a reference to the `author` document in the `book` document.
 This reference is a field in the `book` document that stores the unique identifier of the `author` document.
 This allows you to easily retrieve all the books written by a particular author by querying the `book` collection and using the `authors` field to filter the results.

 ~~~{.python caption="main.py"}
      {